BitcoinLendingBill PayPaymentsPrivateBusinessDeveloperLearnBlogFAQ

 • HIFO (Highest-In, First-Out): Uses the lots with the highest cost first

-You can download your trading history to calculate your cost basis for yourself.
-At Strike, a cost basis calculation is also provided on your 1099-B using HIFO.
+You can download your trading history to calculate your cost basis.
+You can also review and edit your cost basis directly on the Strike Dashboard.

 Example of a HIFO cost basis calculation: